On the structure of W-algebras in type A: Collapsing levels

 By direct computation, one finds that $\rho$ is realized by setting

 This completes the proof. \endproof

-\subsection{Hook-type $\W$-algebras}
+\subsection{Hook-type \tW-algebras}

-In this section, we consider the collapsing levels for the hook-type $\W$-algebras $\W_k(\sll_{N},f_{1^m,n})$ for $N=2,\dots,5$.
+Finally, we consider the collapsing levels for the hook-type $\W$-algebras $\W_k(\sll_{N},f_{1^m,n})$ for $N=2,\dots,5$.
 We follow the same strategy as before and thus omit the details.
-The list of the collapsing levels is provided in Tables \ref{table:collaps_sl2_pr}-\ref{table:collaps_sl5_min}.
+Collapsing levels are listed in Tables \ref{table:collaps_sl2_pr}-\ref{table:collaps_sl5_min}.
 Some of the collapsing levels already appear in the literature.
 They are gathered in the following theorem. \begin{theorem} We have the following isomorphisms of vertex algebras. \begin{enumerate}[wide, labelindent=0pt] \item \cite[Thm.
 8.6.]{AvEM} For $n\geq 2$,

 \item \cite[Cor.
 6.5.]{CL1} For $n,m\geq 3$ with $(n,m)=1$,

 \item \cite[Thm.
 10.1]{L} For $n\geq 3$,

 \item \cite[Thm 1.3]{AKMPP1} For $n\geq 3$,